What is term life insurance?

 You can get a term life policy with any term you like, although 10 to 30 years is the most common.
 You can also get a policy that lasts until you reach a particular age, such as 65 years.
 It is generally used to cover temporary needs such as the pre-defined term of a mortgage or to cover the term up to the completion of your children’s education.
 Therefore, the primary consideration is to ensure the term of the policy meets such temporary needs.

 PolicyAdvisor is building a new type of insurance advisor that makes buying insurance more transparent and less stressful.
 We do this with an intuitive design that combines human expertise with modern technology.
-Read our honest guide to life insurance and get life insurance quotes in minutes with our online tool.
-You can also contact us to learn more about how we can help you get the best life insurance Canada has to offer.
+Read our honest guide to life insurance and calculate your life insurance needs.
+You can also contact us to learn more about how we can help you get the best life insurance Canada has to offer and help you decide if term life or an alternative like permanent life insurance is right for you.